one-to-more-coaching

 what-why-how

-It recognises that teams are living systems made up of whole humans — each with their own values, motivations, and ways of seeing the world.
-When those perspectives are understood and aligned, collaboration becomes not just efficient, but fulfilling.
+Teams are understood as living systems made up of whole humans, each bringing their own values, motivations, perspectives, and ways of making sense of the world.

-The approach is deliberately flexible.
-We might begin with a single full-day session to explore how a team works together, or develop a longer journey — perhaps over three to six months — blending group workshops, video calls, and individual coaching.
-Some teams come with a clear focus, such as navigating change, developing leadership capacity, or strengthening communication.
-Others simply sense that something deeper wants to grow: trust, clarity, shared direction.
-There’s room for both.
+The approach to team development coaching is deliberately flexible.
+We might begin with a single full-day session to explore how a team works together, or design a longer journey over three to six months.
+Blending group workshops, video calls, and individual sessions.

 ways-of-working

-A lot of my coaching takes place online, through video calls that fit naturally into your life wherever you are.
-The distance doesn’t seem to matter — presence translates well through the screen.
-When geography allows, we sometimes meet in person for a longer half-day session.
+Much of my team coaching work takes place online through video calls that fit naturally into working life, wherever you are.
+Distance does not seem to diminish presence; relational depth translates well through the screen.
+When geography allows, we also meet in person for longer half-day or full-day sessions.

 These moments bring depth and stillness to the work, grounding what has been unfolding in conversation.
-Over a three-to-six-month coaching journey, this blend of online and face-to-face sessions offers the best of both worlds: the continuity of regular connection and the richness of shared time in the same space.
+Over a three to six-month journey, this blend of online and face-to-face sessions supports continuity, reflection, and sustained development within team culture.

 events-for-groups

-A two or three day group event offers space for people and teams to pause, reflect, and connect — with themselves, each other, and the work they share.
-Away from daily demands, conversation deepens and new perspectives emerge.
+A two or three-day group event offers space for people and teams to pause, reflect, and reconnect with themselves, each other, and the work they share.
+Away from daily demands, conversation deepens, group dynamics become visible, and new perspectives emerge.

 Guided sessions blend reflection, dialogue, and gentle structure, creating the conditions for real change and growth.
-Whether held in the countryside or a quiet venue close to home, the retreat environment allows time for rest as well as insight.
-People return to their work renewed, with clearer purpose, stronger relationships, and a shared sense of what truly matters.
+Whether held in the countryside or at a quiet venue close to home, the environment supports both rest and insight.
+People return to work renewed, with clearer purpose, stronger relationships, and a shared sense of what truly matters.

 walk-and-talk-coaching

-Walk & talk coaching takes place outdoors, at living pace, where movement and conversation unfold together.
-Some journeys last a single day; others stretch across a season, with walks spaced weeks apart.
-For those drawn to deeper immersion, multi-day walks trace rivers, hills, and coastlines over several days, with evenings spent resting and reflecting.
+Walk and talk coaching takes place outdoors, at a living pace, where movement and conversation unfold together.
+Some journeys last a single day, while others stretch across a season with walks spaced weeks apart.
+For teams drawn to deeper immersion, multi-day walks follow rivers, hills, and coastlines, with evenings set aside for rest and reflection.

-Whartever form this king of coaching takes, walking side by side brings clarity and calm.
-The rhythm of the path loosens what’s held tight, opens new perspectives, and reconnects you with yourself and the world around you — one step, one conversation, one landscape at a time.
+Whatever form this kind of group coaching takes, walking side by side brings clarity and calm.
+The rhythm of the path loosens what is held tight, opens new perspectives, and reconnects people with themselves, one another, and the wider world.

 f-a-qs